 Bloggers are becoming a massive influence over consumers.
-Here’s five reasons why your business should be reaching out to them.
+Here are five reasons why your business should be reaching out to them.

 The internet is moving fast; particularly how people consume content.
 Consumers are now engaging directly with brands and changing how they look for information and from whom they want it.
-Bloggers have become the new influencer and just as homewares, tadalafil kitchenware and cosmetics companies harnessed the socialisation of women in the early twentieth century, viagra so social media has the potential to do the same in the twenty first century.
-The same thing that made Avon and Tupperware so successful is what makes bloggers so powerful – consumers get to hear from people who they know and trust; it’s not an ad or a pitch, sales it’s someone just like them.
+Bloggers have become the new influencer and just as homewares, kitchenware, and cosmetics companies harnessed the socialization of women in the early twentieth century, so social media has the potential to do the same in the twenty-first century.
+The same thing that made Avon and Tupperware so successful is what makes bloggers so powerful – consumers get to hear from people who they know and trust; it’s not an ad or a pitch, it’s someone just like them.
 There is an untapped opportunity for Australian businesses to engage with these influencers and though it’s becoming increasingly popular there is one big question for many brands: Why empower other people to talk about our brand, especially when we can’t control what they say?
 Isn’t it risky?

 So here are five reasons why I believe every business should be engaging with bloggers:

 1 First up, they are a consumer.
 If you’re thinking of working with a blogger chance are it’s because you think they know how to reach your target market.
 This is probably because they are part of your target market.
 Working with bloggers gives you direct access to someone who you want to reach and gives you the chance to hear directly from them

 2 They know how to influence consumers.
 They don’t have your PR or marketing know-how, they don’t speak your language but chances are they have a better idea of how to influence your target market using social media than you do.
 This is because they are your market, and they know and understand social media because they are social media.
 For bloggers social media is an integrated part of their lives such that it is second nature, it’s not a business networking opportunity or something they feel they have to learn.